sding10/Multivariate-binary-mendelian-randomization/README.md

 ## Reproducibility

-The scripts in this repository reproduce the simulation studies and real-data analyses described in the manuscript.
+The scripts in this repository reproduce the simulation studies, real-data analyses, figures, and supplementary tables described in the manuscript.

+A typical workflow is:

+1. Define simulation scenarios (`01_scenario_definitions.R`)
+2. Run simulation studies (`03_run_single_job.R`, `04_simulation_engine.R`)
+3. Combine simulation outputs (`05_combine_simulation_results.R`)
+4. Run IV-number sensitivity analyses (`06_run_iv_number_experiment.R`)
+5. Perform the REGARDS real-data analysis (`01_regards_real_data_analysis.R`)
+6. Generate publication figures and supplementary tables using the Python scripts in `table_figure_generation/`

 ## Correspondence

 For questions regarding the methodology or code, please contact:

-Hemant K. Tiwari<br>
+Sandeep C. Vejandla, PhD<br>
-Email: htiwari@uab.edu<br>
+Email: vsc4u@uab.edu<br>
 Department of Biostatistics<br>
 School of Public Health<br>
 The University of Alabama at Birmingham

+## Citation

+If you use this code, please cite:

+Vejandla SC, Ding M, et al.
+The Multivariate Binary Mendelian Randomization Method with Multiple Genetic Instruments.